-Fringe benefits tax (FBT) is a tax employers pay on certain benefits they provide to their employees, including their employees’ family or other associates.
+Fringe benefits tax (FBT) is tax employers pay on certain benefits they provide to their employees, including their employees’ family or other associates.
 The benefit may be in addition to, or part of, their salary or wages package.

-If you are a director of a company or trust, benefits you receive may be subject to FBT.
+If you are a director of a company or trust, the benefits you receive may be subject to FBT.

 Fringe benefits tax is separate to income tax and is calculated on the taxable value of the fringe benefits provided.

 Types of fringe benefits: (Please note there are specific valuation rules for each category)